 Active in Bronxville, N.Y.; Provincetown, Mass.

-Biographical/Historical Note: Dorothy Gees Seckler (1910-1994) was an art historian from Bronxville, N.Y. and Provincetown, Mass.
+Biographical/Historical Note: Dorothy Gees Seckler (1910-1994) was an art historian from Bronxville, New York and Provincetown, Massachusetts.

 How to Use this Collection

 - Read the Finding Aid for this collection

 - All of the sound recordings in this collection were digitized for research access in 2011-2012 and are available at the Archives of American Art offices.
 Researchers may view the original reels for the archival notations on them, but original reels are not available for playback due to fragility.
 Digital transcripts of Seckler's interviews with Provincetown artists are available on the Archives of American Art's website.

 In addition, a transcript of the John Jones interview with George Segal is available on microfilm reel 3949, available through interlibrary loan.

 - Use of original papers requires and appointment and is limited to the Archives' Washington, D.C.
 Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.